mascam97/laravel-api-quotes/README.md

 ### Running Tasks Scheduled

-There are two task, one to refresh the database (monthly) and other to send an email to users (weekly) about how many users and quotes there are.
+There are two task, one to refresh the database (monthly) and other to email users (weekly) about how many users and quotes there are.
 Run it with:

 ```
 sail artisan schedule:run